betaniacs/LearnFromMusic/README.md

 occasional joke entries, so results shorter than 200 characters or with fewer than four lines are discarded and the longest usable match wins.

-Every step is best-effort: any failure leaves the field empty and you paste the text yourself, exactly as before.
-Raw lyrics are still never written to the database — only the generated study material is.

 Only Spotify, Apple Music and YouTube hostnames are ever fetched.
 The allowlist is enforced before any request is made, since the server is following a